Chart Color Schemes

 In terms of cultural diversity, Waurn Ponds records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Waurn Ponds' cultural diversity is roughly equivalent to the wider region's average, with 86.6% of its population being citizens, 81.3% born in Australia, and 86.1% speaking English only at home.
-Christianity is the predominant religion in Waurn Ponds, accounting for 45.8% of people.
-Notably, Hinduism is overrepresented in Waurn Ponds compared to the rest of Victoria, comprising 3.4% versus 1.7%.
+Waurn Ponds' cultural diversity aligns with its broader region, with 86.6% citizens, 81.3% born in Australia, and 86.1% speaking English only at home.
+Christianity is the predominant religion, comprising 45.8%.
+Hinduism is overrepresented at 3.4%, compared to 1.7% regionally.

 Frequently Asked Questions - Diversity